-- 1 Expand 3D in Advanced View.
+- 1 From the Tree View pane, expand 3D.

 - 2 Click API Specific.

 - 3 Select Support DXT texture formats to place a check mark in the check box.

 Set Alternate pixel center for Direct 3D®

 This might eliminate problems with certain Direct 3D® games that display vertical and horizontal lines around textures or display text incorrectly.
 This setting should only be enabled if you are experiencing these issues, as it may cause problems in other games.